jaredly/j3/Roadmap.md

 Not getting away from that.
 Nice.
 Ok so no cheating on naming things, they're important folks.

+OK NOW THAT I've decided I'm not doing anything magical with mutual recursion / multiple bindings ... that means I can start in on namespaces and such, right?

 # Inference and such